 At the time of her disappearance, there was very little left of the woman Camille once was.
 Her lengthy list of drug charges resulted in several warrants for her arrest.
 Her teeth were discolored due to years of substance abuse and chain smoking.
 Her nose had been recently broken during one of Cruz’s violent episodes.

-In 2003, Camille’s childhood friend Sheri was missing her especially badly one day so she decided to call LVMPD and ask if there were any updates in the investigation.
-But she learned that there was, in fact, no such investigation in existence.
+In 2003, Camille’s childhood friend, Sheri was missing her especially badly one day so she decided to call LVMPD and ask if there were any updates in the investigation.
+But she learned that there was, in fact, no such investigation existed.
 Camille’s missing person’s report had been mysteriously deleted by someone in the police department just weeks after it was filed.
 Nobody understood why, as she was still missing.
 Even the LVMPD had to admit that 9 years without contact was serious, so they finally classified her as “endangered” on the new missing person’s report that they re-filed.

 Currently, Ashley has not been contacted by the Las Vegas Police in over half a decade.
 She does not know the whereabouts of Cruz Diaz, Camille’s husband at the time.
 She hasn’t been in touch with her father, Gary Dotson, in over 15 years.
 Her grandmother, Barbara, has severe dementia and no longer even remembers her missing daughter.
 Sometimes Ashley feels like she is the only person in the world who still thinks about and misses her mother.